 This isn't a deal breaker.
 Automakers must fix safety problems for free, no matter who owns the vehicle or how long ago the recall was issued.
 But you should know what repairs are needed and be prepared to get them done before you buy.

-For about $35, you can use the VIN to see in which state the vehicle was purchased, whether it has been registered in other states and if there is a history of accidents and title issues.
-Such checks are not perfect, but they may alert you to a problem.
+But for about $40, you can use the vehicle identification number to see in which state the vehicle was purchased, whether it has been registered in other states and if there is a history of accidents or title issues.

-“A worst-case scenario is if the car was in a crash or flood, and someone tried to patch it up and sell it to you,” says Lauren Fix, author of Lauren Fix’s Guide to Loving Your Car.
+"A worst-case scenario is if the car was totaled or flood damaged and someone tried to patch or cover it up and sell it to you," says Lauren Fix, author of Lauren Fix's Guide to Loving Your Car.